microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 </details>

-### Setup Sample Application
+### Setup Citrus Bus Application

-**TODO:** Add overview of the sample application here and the Azure architecture that will support it in the cloud.
+Contoso Yachts, Inc has developed the Citrus Bus application in-house.
+The Citrus Bus application supports the company's travel agents with virtual assistants that answer questions about the Contoso Islands and can book yacht reservations.
+The application also supports Contoso Island educators with advanced AI services that help them grade student tests.

-The sample application for this hack was developed using Python and Typescript/Javascript.

-Azure OpenAI and its suite of sister Cognitive Services as well as frameworks such as Langchain have support for both Typescript and Python.
+The Citrus Bus application was developed using Python and Typescript/Javascript, and implements a RAG architecture with Azure OpenAI, Azure AI Search, and other Azure AI platform services.
+These services, as well as frameworks such as Langchain, have support for both Typescript and Python.

 There are three major steps to setup the Sample Application:
 - [Deploy Azure Resources](#deploy-azure-resources)